Chart Color Schemes

 Seville's population is slightly younger than the national pattern

 Seville's median age is 37, matching Greater Melbourne's figure and closely resembling Australia's median age of 38.
-The 55-64 age group constitutes 13.7% of Seville's population, exceeding Greater Melbourne's percentage.
-Conversely, the 25-34 cohort comprises 12.4%, lower than Greater Melbourne's figure.
-Between 2021 and present, the 75 to 84 age group grew from 4.3% to 5.6%, while the 65 to 74 cohort increased from 8.4% to 9.7%.
-However, the 45 to 54 age group decreased from 13.6% to 12.1%.
+The 55-64 age group constitutes 13.7% of Seville's population, higher than Greater Melbourne's percentage, while the 25-34 cohort makes up 12.4%.
+Between 2021 and present, the 75 to 84 age group has risen from 4.3% to 5.6%, and the 65 to 74 cohort has increased from 8.4% to 9.7%.
+Conversely, the 45 to 54 age group has decreased from 13.6% to 12.1%.
 By 2041, demographic projections indicate significant shifts in Seville's age structure.
-The 75 to 84 group is projected to grow by 49%, reaching 219 individuals from the current 147.
-This growth contributes significantly to the overall increase of those aged 65 and above, who are expected to comprise 93% of Seville's population growth.
-In contrast, the 35 to 44 and 25 to 34 age groups are projected to experience population declines.
+The 75 to 84 group is projected to grow by 49%, from 147 to 219 people.
+Those aged 65 and above will account for 93% of the population growth.
+Meanwhile, the 35 to 44 and 25 to 34 age groups are expected to experience population declines.